SIMULATAN/countvotes/README.md

 - run the built jar (`build/libs/countvotes.jar`) with the command `java -cp * com.github.simulatan.countvotes.Main`

 ### Bugs
-...will be tracked in the [github issues](https://github.com/SIMULATAN/countvotes/issues).
+...will be tracked in the [GitHub issues](https://github.com/SIMULATAN/countvotes/issues).